hamed-farag/blog/src/blogs/front-end-env-p2/index.md

 You may Wondering and ask a question?
 My Text editor doing all the these features so what is the different between them?.
 Yes your text editor will be a fully-fledged IDE if you install the right packages and extensions into your text editor.

-**Back Again**, what is my current IDE or text editor? i like **Visual Studio Code** and i wokring on it scince mid-2016 till now.
+**Back Again**, what is my current IDE or text editor?
+I like **Visual Studio Code** and i wokring on it scince mid-2016 till now.
 I tried to work with Atom but honstly i wasn't comfortable to work with it.

 ### [Visual Studio Code](https://code.visualstudio.com/)